On the conjugacy problem for finite-state automorphisms of regular rooted trees

 Neither of them is satisfied by the trivial automorphism, and hence by a finitary automorphism.
 In particular, $a$ and $a^{-1}$ are not conjugate in the group $\mathrm{Pol}({-1})$.
-The bounded conjugator cannot be constructed by the second case of the first method, because there are no pairs in $\OS(a)\times\OS(a^{-1})$ that are conjugate in $\mathrm{Pol}({-1})$.
-The first case is not possible, because $a$ has no fixed vertices.
+The pair $(a,a^{-1})$ is not detected in Step~1 of the first approach, basically, because $(a,a^{-1})$ is not conjugate in $\pol[-1]$.
+There are no $u$ that satisfy Step~2, because $a$ has no fixed vertices.
 Hence, $a$ and $a^{-1}$ are not conjugate in the group $\pol[\infty]$.

 For the second method we get the choice set $\Pi =\{(\varepsilon ,\varepsilon),(\varepsilon ,\sigma),(\sigma ,\varepsilon),(\sigma ,\sigma)\}$.
 The configuration $\mathcal{C}_{1}$ induces the configuration $\mathcal{C}_{2}$ on the next level when we choose the conjugating permutation $\varepsilon $; here the pair $(e,e)$ induces one pair $(e,e)$ and one pair $(e,a^{-1})$.
-For the choice $\sigma $, the configuration $\mathcal{C}_{1}$ induces $\mathcal{C}_{1}$, and the pair $(e,e)$ gives two pairs $(e,e)$.
+For the choice $\sigma$, the configuration $\mathcal{C}_{1}$ induces $\mathcal{C}_{1}$, and the pair $(e,e)$ gives two pairs $(e,e)$.
 For the choice $\varepsilon$, the configuration $\mathcal{C}_{2}$ induces $\mathcal{C}_{2}$, here the pair $(e,e)$ induces one pair $(e,e)$ and one pair $(e,a^{-1})$, and the pair $(e,a^{-1})$ gives two pairs $(e,a^{-1})$.
 For the choice $\sigma$, the configuration $\mathcal{C}_{2}$ induces $\mathcal{C}_{2}$, here the pair $(e,e)$ gives two pairs $(e,e)$, and the pair $(e,a^{-1})$ gives one pair $(e,e)$ and one pair $(e,a^{-1})$.
 We get the following set of matrices $A_{\pi}$ and vectors $\theta_{\pi}$: